Girraween National Park Southern Queensland Country

 Is there drinking water available in the park?

-• No. While there are taps that provide unfiltered water from the creek, we advise visitors boil before use.
+• No. While there are taps that provide unfiltered water from Bald Rock Creek, we advise to bring their own drinking water or boil/treat water before use.

 Can we pay to camp at the Information Centre?